Hangover3832/ComfyUI-Hangover-Nodes/README.md

 <h2>Installation</h2>

-Unzip or git clone this repository into ComfyUI/custom_nodes folder.
+Unzip or git clone this repository into ComfyUI/custom_nodes folder and restart ComfyUI.